PerformanceEstimation/PEPit/docs/source/quickstart.rst

 Installation
 ^^^^^^^^^^^^

-PEPit is available on pypi, hence can be installed very simply by running
+PEPit is available on PyPI, hence can be installed very simply by running the command line:

 ``pip install pepit``